Mokhotlong

-Mokhotlong is a city and seat of Mokhotlong District in the mountainous northeastern part of Lesotho.
+Mokhotlong is a constituency, city and seat of Mokhotlong District in the mountainous northeastern part of Lesotho.
 It is the first major city with an airport along the road from South Africa across the Sani Pass, near the Maloti (Drakensberg in South Africa) Mountains.
-The name of the city is a word in Sesotho, the language of the people of Lesotho, meaning "Place of the Bald Ibis."
+The name of the city is named in Sesotho, the language of the people of Lesotho, meaning "Place of the Bald Ibis."
 Thabana Ntlenyana, the highest point in southern Africa, is found in Mokhotlong.

 History

 Mokhotlong's role as a police post first brought people to this part of Lesotho in 1905.
-It developed into a trading center for the people of the Highlands region.
+It developed into a trading centre for the people of the Highlands region.
 However, it was preserved from major development by its separation from the rest of the country.
 Not until 1947 was radio contact established with Maseru, the capital city.

 In the next few years an air strip was built and a road cleared through town to link Mokhotlong to the rest of Lesotho.
 Even so, Mokhotlong continued to be outfitted with provisions and supplies by pony trek from Natal, South Africa, via Sani Pass.